Meet the Facilitators

 Jose Luis Davila-Gonzalez

 Originally from Mexico City, Jose Luis attended the University of Maryland, College Park where he obtained his bachelor’s degree in Psychology with a minor in Business.
 Prior to Georgetown Law, he worked for Population Services International (PSI) as a Procurement Officer in charge of the Latin America and Eastern Europe regions.
-Back in Mexico City, Jose Luis worked as a chewing gum salesman for Warner Lambert now part of Mondelez International, Inc. where he achieved to be the first young salesman under 23 to reach the highest sales volume in Mexico City.
-Jose Luis Completed his Executive MBA from Georgetown University –The McDonough School of Business in partnership with ESADE Business School in Madrid and the Fundacao Getulio Vargas in Rio de Janeiro.
+Back in Mexico City, Jose Luis worked as a chewing gum salesman for Warner Lambert now part of Mondelez International, Inc. where he became the first salesman under 23 to reach the highest sales volume in Mexico City.
+Jose Luis completed his Executive MBA from Georgetown University–The McDonough School of Business in partnership with ESADE Business School in Madrid and the Fundacao Getulio Vargas in Rio de Janeiro.
 Most recently, Jose Luis received his certificate in Leadership Coaching from Georgetown University School of Continuing Studies.
-Jose Luis lives in Takoma Park, enjoys the cultural scene in DC and paints in his free time.
+He runs the Professional Development Coaching Program (PDCP) for students to build on their strengths and tackle their challenges through personal coaching sessions.
+Jose Luis enjoys the cultural scene in DC and paints in his free time.
 You can see some of his art pieces in the Office of Career Strategy.

 Lauren Dubin, is Director of Public Sector Careers in the Office of Public Interest and Community Service and an administrator and facilitator for the Law Center’s “Lawyers in Balance” Mindful Meditation Program.
 Lauren graduated from the University of MD with an M.A. in Counseling, Higher Education and Career Development.
 She is dedicated to bringing the lessons of mindfulness to the Law Center community through ongoing meditation opportunities, continuing education and enhanced awareness of contemplative practice in professional development.